Black Lives Matter: challenges to journalism

 Marc Wadsworth opened by noting that Anthony had been modest in not making more of the fact that he was the only journalist convicted, in May 2015, following Operation Elveden, a police investigation into phone-tapping and improper payments by tabloid newspapers.
 Anthony's conviction was overturned in October 2016.

-Marc started on the Surrey Advertiser in Guildford and at 18 was first on the scene when the Horse and Groom pub there was bombed by the Provisional Irish Republican Army on 5 October 1974.
+Marc started on the Surrey Advertiser in Guildford and at 19 was first reporter on the scene when the Horse and Groom pub there was bombed by the Provisional Irish Republican Army on 5 October 1974.
 He'd been a little late filing copy before he went to the pub and "that probably saved my life".

 He was a freelance on the Evening Standard in 1978 - back when Tony Benn was Energy Minister.
 He went on to BBC Radio London and then to Thames Television as a researcher - there he was Father of Chapel (elected representative of NUJ members) there and Chair of the Joint Shop Stewards' Committee with other unions.